Coronavirus confirmed case: 'Terrified' grandmother worried she's infected others

-A "terrified" 79-year-old grandmother who was on a flight with the woman infected with coronavirus says she contacted health officials - and was told someone would be in touch with 48 hours.
+A "terrified" 79-year-old grandmother who was on a flight with the woman infected with coronavirus says she contacted health officials - and was told someone would be in touch within 48 hours.

 The grandmother only learned this afternoon that the Palmerston North-Auckland flight on March 2 included a woman in her 30s who tested positive for coronavirus last night.